 Downtown Outdoor Murals

 Downtown Ridgefield is home to several murals.
-Check out the beautiful mural (a portion pictured to the left) painted by students at Ridgefield High School.
+Check out the beautiful mural (a portion pictured below) painted by students at Ridgefield High School.
 The project was completed during the City’s first Youth Arts Month.
+Murals on the side of the Ridgefield School District Maintenance building depict local history.
+And a mural on the side of a downtown Restaurant shows a location and previous restaurant name.

 The memorial has 5 monoliths, dedicated to each of the 5 branches of service.
 It was built solely by volunteers with support from the American Legion.
 It is located directly adjacent to the Skateboard Park.